 This module aims to introduce advanced concepts of kinematic and dynamic modelling and analysis of mechanisms and machines, including linkage mechanisms and cam mechanisms, reciprocating and rotating machinery.
 Students will learn in depth core mechanical engineering concepts by integrating and applying contemporary analytical, computational and experimental methods.
 It relates kinematics and dynamics of mechanisms and machines to their design and allows you to relate theory and practice using a problem-based approach.

 This project based module introduces the student to a range of modern methods and techniques supporting industrial product design activity.
 3D solid modelling CAD skills are developed throughout the project activity.

 The module provides additional design practice and engineering skills in terms of product development, design process, engineering evaluation, and documentation for the design of mechanical parts and components within engineering systems.

 This course provides a grounding in the fundamental methods of fluid mechanics in both static and dynamic situations.
 It also introduces general principles such as dimensional analysis, which are widely applicable in engineering.

 Additive Engineering (AE) is a disruptive technology that is fundamentally distinct from conventional manufacturing technologies.
-AE spans the complete product life-cycle, from concept-stage design to service part fulfillment.
+AE spans the complete product life-cycle, from concept-stage design to service part fulfilment.
 This module provides a holistic understanding of the concept and fundamentals of AE.
 It covers the principles, methodology and usage of various Additive Manufacturing systems, along with the understanding of pre- and post-processing of AE products.
 Students will carry out a hands-on design and manufacturing project.